Skip to main content

 Monkey Shoulder - Blended Malt Scotch Whisky -- 750 mL

-What a difference a year can make on my perception of Scotch Whisky.
-I was barreling towards Single Malts only to be disappointed in a very bad bottle of Macallan 12 year old and now hurtling back to Blends.
-While I tried various Blends, none seemed suitable beyond Johnnie Walker Red or Black and while I was tempted to move towards Green Label, the online reviews mentioned it's the older, discontinued variation of Green Label that was limited to just four (4) Single Malts that defined this JW version; in otherwords, I missed the party on that one.
+While I tried various blends, none seemed suitable beyond Johnnie Walker Red or Black.
+I was tempted to move toward Green Label, but online reviews mentioned that the older, discontinued variation of Green Label was limited to just four single malts that defined this Johnnie Walker version.
+In other words, I missed the party on that one.

 • Glenfiddich